Monitor Mounts in Focus: Mechanics, Assembly & Stability

 (Fixed Pole Mounts)

 Function: Fixed to a pole without counterweight.
-Maximum stability, ideal for touch applications on the desk.
+Maximum stability, ideal for touch applications at the desk.

 From a technical perspective, the screen diagonal is of secondary importance for the static load capacity of a monitor mount.
 The decisive factor for compatibility is the actual weight of the panel (without stand).
-As long as the monitor weight is within the specified load range and the VESA standard matches, the screen size (in inches) is physically irrelevant.
+As long as the monitor weight is within the specified load range and the VESA size fits, the inch size is physically irrelevant.

-Many buyers forget the minimum load.
-Springs have an initial tension.
+Many buyers forget the minimum.
+Springs have a minimum tension.
 A "Heavy-Duty" monitor mount (range 2-15 kg) would permanently push an ultra-light 1.5 kg monitor upwards (rebound effect).
-Always check: Does your monitor weight lie between the minimum and maximum values?
+So always check: Does your monitor weight lie between the min and max value?

 3. Special Case: Curved Monitors